 To make intonation easier, teachers use the phonomimic technique.
-This is a way of visualizing the sung notes’ height by assimilating them to a hand gesture.
-It’s a system invented by John Curwen, which was taken over by Kodály, as represented here:
+This is a way of visualising the sung notes’ height by assimilating them to a specific hand gesture.
+This is a system invented by John Curwen, later drawn upon by Kodály, as represented here:

-Harmonic ratios and intervals in the melodies that are sung are taught in priority, explains Gregory Hérail, "In France, we tend to sing note by note.
+Harmonic ratios and intervals in the melodies that are sung are taught first and foremost, explains Gregory Hérail, "In France, we tend to sing note by note.
 The Kodály concept makes it possible to position oneself permanently in relation to a tonic.
 This enables you to sing polyphony quite quickly, and also to learn the harmonic sequencing’s typical formulas, which then appears in art music, jazz, pop, etc."

 Even if the primary objective of teaching is singing, teaching obviously involves the integration of clearly identified musical concepts, according to Gregory Hérail.
 "As soon as the students are able to sing properly, we start to introduce writing.
 You note the rhythm, and then the height of the notes.
-There are no solfeggio exercises as such, all the notions are worked on the musical examples that we sing: the progression is made only from the repertoire, the music brings a notion and not the opposite.
-First we sing it, then we verbalize."
+There are no music theory exercises as such, all the notions are studied via the musical examples that we sing: progress is made only from the repertoire, the music brings forth a concept and not the opposite.
+First we sing it, then we verbalise."

 A familiar repertoire

-A particular attention is given to the repertoire.
-When he started teaching, Zoltan Kodály drew from the repertoire of traditional Hungarian songs, a heritage he had spent years identifying, writing and recording with Bela Bartók."Traditional songs have a double advantage, explains Gregory Hérail, they are part of each child's imagination, they sing them easily and they correspond to the mother tongue’s prosody.
-Moreover, they are built on melodic formulas that easily find their way into the children's ears.
-The formulas that they can easily reconstruct in other types of repertoire later on.
-A direct route to all types of music, modal and tonal: classical, but also medieval, renaissance or jazz."
+Particular attention is given to the repertoire.
+When he started teaching, Zoltan Kodály drew from the repertoire of traditional Hungarian songs, a heritage he had spent years identifying, writing and recording with Bela Bartók."Traditional songs have a double advantage", explains Gregory Hérail.
+"They are part of each child's imagination, they sing them easily and they correspond to the mother tongue’s prosody.
+Moreover, they are built on melodic formulae that easily find their way into the children's ears.
+Formulae that they can later easily reconstruct in other types of repertoire.
+This is therefore a direct route to all types of music, modal and tonal: classical, but also medieval, renaissance or jazz."

 Laure Pouradier Duteil studies the traditional repertoire, but also works from the great repertoire: Mozart, Gounod, Schubert...
-The teacher has to create his works catalogue according to the children's age and his learning objectives, which requires substantial research.
-Once in class, all musical games are allowed: "Children love to sing traditional songs, it is a repertoire that speaks to them, resonates in them and that is close to them.
-In class, these songs are performed in unison, cannon or ostinato, and that amuses them regardless of their age.
-After a few sessions, they take them over and resume the same vocal games during recreation."
+The teacher must constitute his catalogue of works according to the children's age and the established learning objectives, requiring substantial research.
+Once in class, all musical games are allowed: "Children love to sing traditional songs, it is a repertoire that speaks to them, resonates within them and is close to them.
+In class, these songs are performed in unison, canon or ostinato, and that amuses them regardless of their age.
+After a few sessions, they remember the songs and even play the same vocal games during recreation."

-Despite its obvious success with children, the basic repertoire of Kodály's method has been met with reservations in France: "Traditional songs have a somewhat outdated image in our country, whereas in countries with strong vocal traditions, it is rooted in musical practices" explains Gregory Hérail.
-“France has lost its bond with vocal traditions, we no longer sing, while this repertoire can give us access to all the other musical registers."
-And although Kodály pedagogy was originally conceived to develop children's musical practice through singing, it is now available in the instrument teaching thanks to the Colour Strings method, founded by Géza Szilvay, violinist, pedagogue and compatriot of Zoltan Kodály.
-But let’s keep this story for another time…
+Despite its obvious success with children, the basic repertoire of Kodály's method has been met with reservations in France: "Traditional songs have a somewhat outdated image in our country, whereas in countries with strong vocal traditions, it is rooted in their musical practices" explains Gregory Hérail.
+“France has lost its bond with vocal traditions, we no longer sing, despite the fact that this repertoire can give us access to all the other musical registers."
+And although Kodály's pedagogy was originally conceived to develop musical practice of children through singing, it is now available for instrument teaching with the Colour Strings method, founded by Géza Szilvay, violinist, pedagogue and fellow countryman of Zoltan Kodály.
+But this is a story for another time…